Posted in:

 With so many people, “Can I withdraw my pension before turning 55,” we thought it was about time that someone came up with a definitive answer.
 We, therefore, decided to publish this article to advise readers about the rules regarding pension release, taxation, and when and how much you can withdraw.

-⚠️ Is there a limit?No, but if you withdraw more than 25% of your pension savings, you will have to pay income tax
+Is there a limit?
+No, but if you withdraw more than 25% of your pension savings, you will have to pay income tax.
+However there may be exceptions to this if you have protected tax free cash.

-👷🏻 Can I work while drawing my pension fund?Yes, you can.
-It is possible, and many people do so
+Can I work while drawing my pension fund?
+Yes, and many people do.

-One of the pension options open to you is aiming to have enough set aside for an earlier than normal retirement age.
+One of the pension options open to you is aiming to have enough set aside for an earlier than state retirement age.
 Also, here are some tips and advice on how to retire at 55.

 Trying to take your pension before you turn 55